 - Dark spots, tattoos, and birthmarks on the face

 - Sun-damaged skin on the face and neck

 - Broken capillaries on legs and arms

-- Rosacea or brown pigmentation around nose, cheeks & mouth
+- Rosacea or brown pigmentation around nose, cheeks, and mouth

 - Age Spots: Brown spots brought on by natural aging or sun exposure

 Who are the Best Candidates for IPL Treatment?